 We may be biased, but we think you’d be hard pressed to find a better career than being a Pilates teacher.Not only is teaching Pilates extremely rewarding, sociable and well-compensated, but it’s an incredibly positive and life-affirming way to earn a living too.

 And – unlike other jobs – training and working as a Pilates teacher is remarkably flexible, easily fitting in around the other passions and commitments in your life.
 You even have the opportunity of being your own boss, which means you get to control the work-life balance in exactly the way you want.

-Plus, with global interest in the health and wellness sector positively booming right now, the Pilates industry continues to grow rapidly, increasing demand for qualified Pilates teachers worldwide.
+The health and wellness industry continues to grow rapidly, increasing demand for qualified Pilates teachers worldwide.

 “Becoming a Pilates teacher is a very rewarding and satisfying career “

 You have what it takes to be a Pilates teacher!

 If you’re reading this, then we’re pretty sure the answer is already ‘Yes!’
 We believe that anyone can become a Pilates teacher if they have the motivation and the passion.

 Pilates isn’t just for the fit and flexible.
 It’s for normal people – be they young, elderly, male, female, slim, overweight, pregnant, injured, advanced or a total newbie.